RuneDD/Institutional-Insight-Indicator/README.md

-### How the "Advanced Institutional Insight Indicator" Works
+### How the "Institutional Insight Indicator" Works

 > **Note**: This updated version of the indicator includes new features like RSI and dynamic multipliers.
 It is no longer directly available on TradingView.
 To use it, you'll need to upload the source code available in the repository into your TradingView editor.